zmoog/zmoog.github.io/content/posts/build-a-custom-agent.md

 draft: false
 ---

+## Why?

+If you make a change to Filebeat, it's simple to test it running Filebeat standalone.
+It's not a big deal.

+However, sometimes you need to test the change by running Filebeat in the Elastic Agent as one of its components.

-I made a change to Filebeat, and now I want to test this change running it with the Agent on my local stack.
+This post explains how to make a change to Filebeat, build it and run it as parte of the Agent.

+It's just a few steps away!

+## A small change to ship

 For this research, I'll make this trivial change to Filebeat: